Srikar109755/Verilog_Basics-1_Combinational_Logic/README.md

 A collection of essential combinational logic circuits implemented in Verilog HDL.
 This repository serves as a foundational reference for anyone learning or revising Verilog combinational logic design.
 Each module includes:

 - ✅ Verilog source code
-- 📂 Organized folder structure
 - 🖼️ Simulation outputs/waveforms
 - 🧪 Testbenches for verification